-HARD RUBBER BUTTONS & SOME LOOK-ALIKES
+HARD RUBBER BUTTONS & SOME LOOK-A-LIKES

-This is the first of 5 pages studying Hard Rubber buttons which will differ from other look-alike materials because they are backmarked.
-Some dyed, pressed horn buttons are also backmarked but they should not be confused.
-Certain company names and information will appear on hard rubber buttons, by knowing those marks you can easily tell the difference between hard rubber and look-alike materials.
-Hard Rubber buttons will be backmarked from a variety of US companies including: Novelty Rubber Co.
-(N.R.
-Co.); India Rubber Comb Co.
-(IRC Co.) and American Hard Rubber Co.
-(AHR Co.) and there may be others including "India Rubber".
-This backmark does not have the Goodyear patent information and may have been made in England or France or could be considered a "pirated" item lacking the required patent information.
-I know of one button style with this backmark, a cameo profile, one can assume this is an antique button due to the styling, it is not thought to have been made by any of the large companies noted above.
-Some of the small size hard rubber buttons will have abbreviated company names on the back and perhaps the word Goodyear's P=T, which is shorthand for "patent".
-The rubber patent holder did not make any rubber buttons even though collectors like to call hard rubber buttons "Goodyears".
+Collectors call hard rubber buttons "Goodyear buttons", Charles Goodyear held the patent but did not make any buttons.
 A relative of Charles Goodyear did produce pewter metal buttons much earlier than rubber buttons made an appearance, his name was Amasa Goodyear.
 Charles Goodyear's vulcanization patent expired in 1865.
-However, the Goodyear's hard rubber patent of May 6, 1851 (covering buttons, combs, etc.) was extended (by Nelson Goodyear) in 1865 and did not expire until May 6, 1872.
+However, the Goodyear hard rubber patent of May 6, 1851 (covering buttons, combs, etc.) was extended (by Nelson Goodyear) in 1865 and did not expire until May 6, 1872.
 After the patent expired in 1872, the largest manufacturers still put their names on items they made.
 Many later Novelty Rubber Co. buttons are marked with only "Novelty Rubber Co."
 Additionally, the India Rubber Comb Co.
 (IRC Co.) used their name along with "Goodyear 1851" as a trademark and their successor, The American Hard Rubber Co., filed this as an official trademark in 1906 and used it at least through 1917.

 gutta percha

-Minerva composition button shown closer below.
 Tested with hot tool as compo, not gutta percha.

 Backs: